How Harry Styles Fans Are Redefining Concert Fashion

 Advertisement

-For Troy-Williamson, who has been a Styles fan since his One Direction days, going viral was never the intention.
-She just wanted to share her outfit with like-minded people who’d appreciate her effort without passing judgement.
-"I wouldn't spend three months making a dress for any other artist because there's the risk that I would be out of place in the crowd," she continues.
-"But I knew that for some reason it would be appreciated and understood at a Harry gig."

-Concert fashion is typically characterised by artist merchandise but this trend signals a shift towards curated concert looks akin to the flower crowns and facial glitter seen at the height of festival fashion.
-For many fans, going to a concert is a similar experience and often an all-day affair.
-With many Styles fans camping outside venues overnight to ensure they get the best possible view, effectively creating their own festival-esque experience, dressing up adds an extra bit of excitement and distracts from the reality that they’ve pitched their tents on the concrete pavements of Wembley as opposed to the grassy fields of Glastonbury.

-Meshaa Isaac has been to several nights of the tour, even travelling to Los Angeles from the UK last year.
-A Styles fan from the age of mome, Isaac is now 21 years old and many of her real-life friends originate from the community of fellow fans that has been built on social media.
-"On your TikTok For You Page you often see the same people and you start interacting with them," she says.
+Meshaa Isaac has been to several nights of the tour, even traveling to Los Angeles from the UK last year.
+A Styles fan from the age of 9, Isaac is now 21 years old and many of her real-life friends originate from the community of fellow fans that has been built on social media.
+"On your TikTok For You Page, you often see the same people and you start interacting with them," she says.
 "When they’re also fans, you end up forming connections with them and even becoming friends."

 Advertisement